LaMavia/re-chalk/README.md

 # Re-Chalk
 Bindings of [chalk](https://github.com/chalk/chalk) for [reasonml](https://reasonml.github.io/)
 # What's missing?
-As you might imagine, there are some things missin.
+As you can imagine, there are some things missing.
 Very few, but still.
 Here's the list:
 * RGB
 * HSL
 * HWB